arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/datasheets/datasheet.md

 - Arduino® Portenta H7 Lite Connected (SKU: ABX00046)
 - Arduino® Nicla Sense ME (SKU: ABX00050)

 ## Specifications

 ### Recommended Operating Conditions

 <p style="text-align: justify;">
 Table 7 provides a comprehensive guideline for the optimal use of the Portenta C33, outlining typical operating conditions and design limits.
-The operating conditions of the Portenta C33 are largely a function of the operating conditions specified by its components.
+The operating conditions of the Portenta C33 are largely a function based on its component's specifications.
 </p>

 <div style="text-align:center;">